 Investing in securities of foreign securities involves special risks and considerations not typically associated with investing in U.S. securities.
 The securities markets of many foreign countries are relatively small, with the majority of market capitalization and trading volume concentrated in a limited number of companies representing a small number of industries.
 If the Portfolio invests in securities of foreign securities, it may experience greater price volatility and significantly lower liquidity than a portfolio invested solely in securities of U.S. companies.
 These markets may be subject to greater influence by adverse events generally affecting the market, and by large investors trading significant blocks of securities, than is usual in the United States.
+Sanctions imposed by the U.S. or a foreign country may restrict the Portfolio's ability to purchase or sell foreign securities or may require the Portfolio to divest its holdings in foreign securities, which could adversely affect the value or liquidity of such holdings.
 In addition, the securities markets of some foreign countries may be closed on certain days (e.g., local holidays) when the Portfolio is open for business.
 Under these circumstances, the Portfolio will be unable to add to or exit its positions in certain foreign securities even though it may otherwise be attractive to do so.